openframe-org/criteria-set-protocol/schemas/README.md

 ### Tree validation
 If there is an error in the task values, the `errors` property **must** be present, though the rest of the task tree must be returned as well.

+### Schema
+This schema can be found at [https://criteria-set-protocol-schema.openframe.org](https://criteria-set-protocol-schema.openframe.org).